u-blox/ubxlib/README.md

-+---cell                       <-- API for cellular (if you need more than network provides) +---wifi                       <-- API for Wifi (if you need more than network provides) +---ble                        <-- API for BLE +---port                       <-- port API: maps to MCU platforms, includes build metadata
++---cell                       <-- API for cellular (if you need more than network provides) +---wifi                       <-- API for Wifi (if you need more than network provides) +---ble                        <-- API for BLE +---port                       <-- port API: maps to SDKs and MCU platforms, includes build metadata
     +---api
     +---test
     +---clib
-    +---platform               <-- look here for the supported MCU platforms +---<vendor> e.g. espressif
+    +---platform               <-- look here for the supported SDKs and MCU platforms +---<platform>         <-- e.g. esp-idf
-        ¦   +---<chipset> e.g. esp32
-        ¦       +---app        <-- main() for this platform: runs all examples and tests ¦       +---cfg        <-- platform specific config (pins, OS things, chip HW blocks) ¦       +---src        <-- implementation of the port API for this platform ¦       +---sdk        <-- the supported SDKs for this platform ¦           ...
+        ¦   +---app            <-- main() for this platform: runs all examples and tests ¦   +---src            <-- implementation of the port API for this platform ¦   +---mcu            <-- configuration and build metadata for the MCUs supported on this platform ¦       +---<mcu>      <-- e.g. esp32
-        ¦           +---runner <-- a build which compiles and links all examples and tests +---lint               <-- Lint checking, used by the test automation +---common             <-- things common to all platforms, most notably...
+        ¦           +---cfg    <-- platform specific config (pins, OS things, MCU HW blocks) ¦           +---runner <-- a build which compiles and links all examples and tests +---lint               <-- Lint checking, used by the test automation +---common             <-- things common to all platforms, most notably...